fleetdm/fleet/handbook/product/README.md

 ## Intake

-You can quickly suggest a product idea by adding a bullet to the bottom of ["Product feature requests"](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit).
+You can quickly suggest a product idea by adding a bullet to the bottom of ["Feature Fest"](https://docs.google.com/document/d/1mwu5WfdWBWwJ2C3zFDOMSUC9QCyYuKP4LssO_sIHDd0/edit).

-Digestion of these new product ideas (requests) happens at the **🗣 Product Feature Requests** meeting.
+Digestion of these new product ideas (requests) happens at the **🗣 Feature Fest** meeting.
 This recurring meeting is located on the "Office hours" calendar.

-At the **🗣 Product Feature Requests** meeting, the product team weighs all requests in the agenda.
+At the **🗣 Product Fest** meeting, the product team weighs all requests in the agenda.
 When the team weighs a request, it is immediately prioritized or put to the side.
 The DRI for this decision is the Head of Product.

 - A _request is prioritized_ when the business decides it is an immediate priority.
 When this happens, the team sets the request to be estimated within five business days.
 - A _request is put to the side_ when the business perceives competing priorities as more pressing in the immediate moment.